See the results of our 2022 Personal Finance Study!

 5. Rewards program

-A synopsis is included if your credit card offers a rewards program.
+A rewards summary is included if your credit card offers this type of program.
 This section includes information on the previous rewards balance, rewards earnings this month, bonus rewards earned, and the total rewards available.

 6. Important changes to the account

-Changes might only apply to your situation, such as triggering a penalty APR, or might apply to all cardholders.
+Changes might only apply to your situation, such as triggering a penalty APR (annual percentage rate), or might apply to all cardholders.

 Contact your credit card issuer for more information.